Johaneko Louis-Jean: Club career

 On 2 January 2022, Louis-Jean made his professional debut for Bordeaux in a 3–0 Coupe de France loss to Brest.
+After a loan spell in Spain with CD Lugo, he signed for Athletic Bilbao in the wake of the cancellation of his contract as Bordeaux collapsed economically.

 International career

 Louis-Jean has represented France at under-18 level.